harveyff/whisperX-FastAPI/README.md

 >
 > **Important:** For GPU support in Docker, you must have **CUDA drivers 12.8+ installed on your host system** (CUDA 13.0 runtime is compatible).
 >
-> **RTX 5090 Users:** The standard `dockerfile` automatically upgrades PyTorch to the latest version for RTX 5090 support.
-If you still encounter CUDA compatibility issues, use `dockerfile.rtx5090` which uses PyTorch nightly builds.
+> **RTX 5090 Users:** The standard `dockerfile` automatically upgrades PyTorch to the latest version.
+If you still encounter CUDA compatibility issues, build with `--build-arg USE_PYTORCH_NIGHTLY=true` to use PyTorch nightly builds.
 See [Docker Build Guide for RTX 5090](docs/DOCKER_BUILD_RTX5090.md) for details.

 #### Model cache